jib1337/writeups_public/VulnHub/VHB_KioptrixL2/README.md

     }
 ?>
 ```
-As expected, the web app used a simple shell_exec with a paramater given by user input.
+As expected, the web app used a simple shell_exec with a parameter given by user input.
 Not good!

 Next, lets check out the SQL server.
 ```bash